Primary tabs

 Teaching

-One to one supervision | Each student is assigned a principal supervisor who has expertise in the student’s research area and is accessible to offer advice on all aspects of the PhD.
-The supervisor’s role at the Unit is to help students clarify their own ideas and guide their independent research efforts.
-PhD students are expected to have the capacity and enthusiasm for organising their own research and to work on their own initiative.
-Students are also supported by an Advisor.
-Regular meetings ensure students receive timely advice and support throughout their PhD.
-In addition, each student will have a project committee including their supervisor/s, Advisor and one other senior member of the academic staff of the University.
+One to one supervision | Each student is assigned a principal Supervisor who is an expert in the student's research area and is accessible to offer advice on all aspects of the PhD.
+The Supervisor's role in the Unit is to help students clarify their ideas and guide their independent research efforts.
+PhD students are expected to have the capacity and enthusiasm to organise their own research and work on their own initiative.
+Students are also supported by an Academic Advisor, and regular meetings ensure students receive timely advice and support throughout their PhD.
+In addition, each student will have a project committee that includes their Academic Advisor and one other senior member of the academic staff of the University.
 The purpose of the project committee is to:

-The regularity with which postgraduate students meet with their Supervisor varies throughout the year but meetings are likely to be more frequent to start with, during the planning stages, and during the writing-up phase.
-All students should have the opportunity to seek formal feedback from their Supervisors, and Supervisors should have the opportunity to give feedback.
-The University of Cambridge publishes an annual Code of Practice which sets out the University’s expectations regarding supervision. |
+The regularity with which postgraduate students meet with their Supervisor varies throughout the year, but meetings are likely to be more frequent to start with, during the planning stages, and during the writing-up phase.
+All students should have the opportunity to seek formal feedback from their supervisors, and supervisors should have the opportunity to give feedback.
+The University of Cambridge publishes an annual Code of Practice which sets out the University's expectations regarding supervision. |

 ---|---|

-Seminars & classes | The MRC Toxicology Unit runs a weekly seminar programme hosting external and internal speakers; students also have the opportunity to attend seminars hosted in other departments within the Postgraduate School of Life Sciences and the wider University of Cambridge.
-Visit Postgraduate School of Life Sciences | (cam.ac.uk) for more information. |
+Seminars & classes | The MRC Toxicology Unit runs a weekly seminar programme hosting external and internal speakers.
+Students also have the opportunity to attend seminars hosted in other departments within the Postgraduate School of Life Sciences and the wider University of Cambridge.
+For more information, please visit Postgraduate School of Life Sciences. |

-Journal clubs | Each research team or research theme within the Unit operates a twice-monthly journal club. |
+Journal clubs | Each research team or research theme within the Unit operates a regular journal club. |

 Literature Reviews | A literature review is an essential part of the first-year report and final thesis. |